History of New Zealand

-Māori arrival and settlement
+Polynesian settlement and development of Māori culture

-The Māori are most likely descended from people who emigrated from Taiwan to Melanesia and then travelled east through to the Society Islands.
+The Māori are most likely descended from people who migrated from Taiwan to Melanesia and then travelled east through to the Society Islands.
 After a pause of 70 to 265 years, a new wave of exploration led to the discovery and settlement of New Zealand.

-New Zealand was first settled by Polynesians from Eastern Polynesia.
-Linguistic and archaeological evidence suggests that humans emigrated from Taiwan via southeast Asia to Melanesia and then radiated eastwards into the Pacific in pulses and waves of discovery which gradually colonised islands from Samoa and Tonga all the way to Hawaii, the Marquesas, Easter Island, the Society Islands and, finally, New Zealand.
-According to oral tradition, the heroic explorer Kupe was the first discoverer of New Zealand or “Aotearoa”.
-In an early European synthesised interpretation of these accounts, around 750 CE he had discovered New Zealand and later, around 1350, one great fleet of settlers set out from Hawaiki in eastern Polynesia.
-However, from the late 20th century, this story has been increasingly relegated to the realm of legend and myth, and an alternative view has emerged from fresh archaeological and scientific evidence.
+New Zealand was first settled by eastern Polynesians, who in time developed a distinct Māori culture.
+Linguistic and archaeological evidence suggests that humans migrated from Taiwan via southeast Asia to Melanesia and then radiated eastwards into the Pacific in pulses and waves of discovery.
+They gradually colonised islands from Samoa and Tonga to the eastern Polynesian islands of Hawaii, the Marquesas, Easter Island, the Society Islands and, finally, New Zealand.
+According to oral tradition, the heroic explorer Kupe was the first discoverer of New Zealand.
+In an early European synthesised interpretation of these accounts, he discovered New Zealand around 750 CE and a single great fleet of settlers set out from Hawaiki in eastern Polynesia around 1350.
+However, from the late 20th century, this synthesis has been increasingly relegated to the realm of myth.
+This is further complicated by the way in which Polynesian genealogies combine lineages from multiple sides of a person's family which causes the genealogy to appear longer, and therefore older, than it really is and an alternative view has emerged from fresh archaeological and scientific evidence.

-Regarding the arrival of these Polynesian settlers, there are no human remains, artefacts or structures which are confidently dated to earlier than the Kaharoa Tephra, a layer of volcanic debris deposited by the Mount Tarawera eruption around 1314 CE.
-Samples of rat bone, rat-gnawed shells and seed cases have given dates later than the Tarawera eruption except for three of a decade or so earlier.
+Regarding the arrival date of the settlers, there are no human remains, artefacts or structures confidently dated to earlier than the Kaharoa Tephra, a layer of volcanic debris deposited by the Mount Tarawera eruption around 1314 CE.
 Radiocarbon dating and pollen evidence of widespread forest fires shortly before the eruption might also indicate a pre-eruption human presence.
 The 1999 dating of some kiore (Polynesian rat) bones to as early as 100 CE was later found to be an error; new samples of rat bone (and also of rat-gnawed shells and woody seed cases) mostly gave dates later than the Tarawera eruption with only three samples giving slightly earlier dates.
-Additionally, mitochondrial DNA variability within the Māori populations suggest that Eastern Polynesians first settled the New Zealand archipelago between 1250 and 1300, Therefore, current opinion is that, whether or not some settlers arrived before 1314, the main settlement period was in the subsequent decades, possibly involving a coordinated mass migration.
-It is also the broad consensus of historians that the Polynesian settlement of New Zealand was planned and deliberate.

-Over the centuries that followed, the settlers developed a distinct culture now known as Māori.
-This scenario is also consistent with a much debated third line of oral evidence, traditional genealogies (whakapapa) which point to around 1350 as a probable arrival date for many of the founding canoes (waka) from which many Māori trace their descent.
+Additionally, mitochondrial DNA variability within the Māori populations suggest that Polynesians first settled the New Zealand archipelago between 1250 and 1300.
+Therefore, current opinion is that, whether or not some settlers arrived before 1314, the main settlement period was in the subsequent decades, possibly involving a coordinated mass migration.
+This scenario is consistent with a much debated third line of oral evidence, traditional genealogies (whakapapa) that point to around 1350 as a probable arrival date for many of the founding canoes (waka).